...

 • Problems managing stress.

-“Im quitting heroin.”
-The good news, there are a lot of ways how to help someone addicted to heroin drugs.
-Although caring for someone who is addicted to heroin is difficult, there are many things that families may do to assist.
+“I’m quitting heroin.”
+The good news is that there are a lot of ways to help someone addicted to this drug.
+Caring for someone addicted to this is hard.
+However, families can do many things to help.
 People can:

-• Find out everything you can about how heroin works.
+• Find out everything you can about how this drug works.

 • Hold an intervention to discuss drug use.